csound-flossmanual/csound-floss/book/03-e-arrays.md

 Fast Fourier Transform — can be copied into an array with the opcode [pvs2array](https://csound.com/docs/manual/pvs2tab.html).
 The counterpart [pvsfromarray](https://csound.com/docs/manual/tab2pvs.html)
-&nbsp;copies the content of an array to a f-signal.
+copies the content of an array to a f-signal.

     kFrame  pvs2array    kArr, fSigIn ;from f-signal fSig to array kArr fSigOut pvsfromarray kArr [,ihopsize, iwinsize, iwintype]